 Use the Bass and Treble controls to adjust the tone quality to your liking.
 Push on the knob to get the controls to pop out.
 Adjust the bass level with the outer ring and the treble level with the knob.

-When finished, push the knobs back in so there is less chance of accidentally changing your settings.
+When finished, push the knob back in to prevent accidentally changing your settings.